With lockdowns ending around the world, many countries have started to ease border restrictions and reopen for international tourists.

-Visitors will be required to present certified proof of a negative COVID-19 test within 48 hours of boarding their flights, and upon arrival in St. Lucia, they must continue to wear facemasks and practice social distancing.
+Visitors will be required to fill out an online form, present certified proof of a negative COVID-19 test within 7 days of boarding their flights, and upon arrival in St. Lucia, they must continue to wear facemasks and practice social distancing.

 Read more details about Saint Lucia reopening their borders to tourism.